KaimeraWorks/Phaseworld-Pioneer/README.md

 	Cooler looking HP, Mana, Light bars - think Path of Exile

-	Make Gamemaster variable updates emit signals instead of checking for them in process on other scripts

 	Add encroaching shadows on map that either replace or complement light meter

 Future Reference: